Why Consulting Value Propositions Must Include a Client Success Journey

 - Challenge: A global manufacturer lacks a clear supply chain strategy, leading to inefficiencies and reactive decision-making.

-- Solution: The consulting firm helps define a strategic roadmap, aligning supply chain models, risk tolerance, and cost structures with business objectives.
+- Solution: The consulting firm helps define a strategic roadmap that aligns supply chain models, risk tolerance, and cost structures with business objectives.

 - Client success milestone: The company shifts from reactive problem-solving to a proactive, structured supply chain strategy that drives efficiency and resilience.